LondheShubham153/flask-app-ecs/README.md

 Run the Flask development server.<br>

 $ flask run<br>
-Visit http://localhost:5000 in your web browser to view the application.
+Visit http://localhost:5000 in your web browser to view the application.<br>
+<h2>Deployment</h2><br>
+This application is ready to be deployed to a production environment.